Pflugerville ISD discusses updated plans on possible school closures, rezoning

 Originally, Pflugerville ISD officials laid out 10 proposals for redrawing district boundaries to address uneven enrollment for the 2023-24 school year.
 While some campuses are at capacity, others are underutilized.

-Schools considered for closure are Parmer Lane, River Oaks, Dessau, Spring Hill, Brook Hollow and Pflugerville elementary schools.
+Throughout the process, the following schools have been considered for closure: Parmer Lane, River Oaks, Dessau, Spring Hill, Brook Hollow and Pflugerville elementary schools.

 On Thursday, the district shared its "Elementary Plan Nine."
 This plan is a combination of two of the district's original proposals.

-Elementary Plan Nine would close Dessau Elementary, repurpose the building and students at Dessau would move to either Wielend, Delco or Pflugerville elementaries.
+Elementary Plan Nine would close Dessau Elementary and repurpose the building, and students at Dessau would move to either Wielend, Delco or Pflugerville elementary schools.
 However, as a result, some students from Delco would be rezoned to Copperfield Elementary.

 Pflugerville ISD also shared "High School Plan Three " on Thursday.